git-multimail/git-multimail/git-multimail/README.rst

        (and the value of user.name, if set).

     3. Use the value of multimailhook.envelopeSender.

+multimailhook.MailaddressMap
+    (gitolite environment only)
+    File to look for a ``From:`` address based on the user doing the push.
+Defaults to unset.
+See ``multimailhook.from`` for details.

 multimailhook.administrator
     The name and/or email address of the administrator of the Git